Parkway Tree Program

 Parkway Tree Replacement Program

 Through the Parkway Tree Replacement Program, the United City of Yorkville shares the cost of planting trees with homeowners.
-Residents may choose the tree they want and send in an application accompanied by a check for the total cost listed on the order form.
+Residents may choose the tree they want from the approved list and send in an application accompanied by a check for the total cost listed on the order form.
 The City does the rest.
-This program will continue on an annual basis as approved by City Council, and planting will occur at the fall of each year (planting will be the following spring for oak trees).
+This program will continue on an annual basis as approved by City Council, and planting will occur in the spring of each year, following the close of the application acceptance period in March.

 The Parkway Tree Program is intended to provide quality shade trees to residents within the City to be planted within the rights-of-way along the streets and corridors throughout the City.
 The trees are intended to provide: